-See "Role-Based Access Control (Overview)" in Oracle Solaris 11.1 Administration: Security Services for more information about using RBAC roles.
+See "User Rights Management" in "Securing Users and Processes in Oracle Solaris 11.2" for more information about using RBAC roles.
 See the Oracle Solaris Cluster man pages for the RBAC authorization that each Oracle Solaris Cluster subcommand requires.

-- 5 (Cluster nodes) If you are adding a node to an existing cluster, add mount points for cluster file systems to the new node. - a.
+- 5. (Cluster nodes) If you are adding a node to an existing cluster, add mount points for cluster file systems to the new node. - a.
 From the active cluster node, display the names of all cluster file systems.